rsyncOSX/mydocsy/content/en/docs/settings/Sshsettings.md

 ## Set ssh-keypath and identityfile

-The user can set a selected ssh keypath and identityfile which applies to all configurations.
+The user can set a selected ssh-keypath and identityfile which applies to all configurations.

 - ssh-keypath + identityfile, user selected if other than default
 - portnumber, which `ssh` communicates through